oslabs-beta/KafOpticon/README.md

 # Contributing

-Contributions are what make the open source community a great place to If you would like to contribute to this project take the steps below:
+Contributions are what make the open source community a great place!
+If you would like to contribute to this project take the steps below:

 1. Fork the Project